dans-dev/dans-dev/README.md

 ###

 <p align="center">Hello!
 I'm Daniel Nicholson and I am from the United Kingdom!
-I am currently studying an MSci in Software Engineering at Lancaster University.
+I am currently studying a BSc in Software Engineering at Lancaster University, and work as an intern at ExaDev.
 I enjoy working on my own projects and engaging with groups.
 I'm passionate about learning and spend a lot of time researching things for my studies and personal projects.
 I love to help out and give support where I can, so do not hesitate to contact me with any queries or issues.
-If you find any bugs in my projects, please report them so I can improve my work!<br><br><br>🎓 I am studying an MSci in Software Engineering at Lancaster University <br><br>🏠 I currently live in Lancaster, United Kingdom <br><br>💡 I am willing to learn and always up for a challenge <br><br>🎮 I enjoy playing Team Fortress 2 and Minecraft <br><br>🗣️ I speak English and am learning German<br><br> </p>
+If you find any bugs in my projects, please report them so I can improve my work!<br><br><br>🎓 I am studying an BSc in Software Engineering at Lancaster University <br><br>🏠 I currently live in Lancaster, United Kingdom <br><br>💡 I am willing to learn and always up for a challenge <br><br>🎮 I enjoy playing Team Fortress 2 and Minecraft <br><br>🗣️ I speak English and am learning German<br><br> </p>

 ###